gaargly/gaargly.github.io/_posts/template.markdown

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-description: "Living a meaningful life"
+description: "American Civic Engagement in 2017 and beyond"
-keywords: "Test"
+keywords: "United-States Civic-Engagement Democracy Justice"
 date:   2013-11-10 10:18:00
-categories: Thriller Comedy Horror
+categories: Blog Politics Civic-Engagement
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!